A Guide to B Corp Certification

 How Long Does It Take to Become a B Corp?

-B Corp certification is highly valued because it’s a rigorous and substantial process, so you can expect it to take a lot of time and effort.
-Plus, there are a high number of companies seeking certification so you won’t be at the front of the queue.
-The first stage – completing the BIA – will depend on the size of your business and how prepared you are to answer its questions, so this could take anywhere from a day to several months.
+B Corp certification is highly valued because it’s a rigorous and substantial process, so you can expect it to take time and effort.
+The time it takes to complete the Self Assessment will depend on the size of your business and how prepared you are to answer the questions; this can take anywhere from a day to several months.

-Can a Company Take The B Impact Assessment Without Applying For Official Certification?
+Can a Company Take The B Impact Self Assessment Without Applying For Official Certification?

 Yes, absolutely.
-Many companies use the free assessment as a tool to measure their sustainability activities and for guidance on ways they can improve their impact on society and the environment.
-Even if you don’t want to go through the whole certification process, completing a BIA is a great way to measure and address your sustainability.
+Many companies use the free assessment as a way to measure their sustainability activities and get ideas on how they can improve their impact on society and the environment.
+Even if you don’t want to go through the certification process, this is a great way to measure and address your sustainability.

 How Is B Corp Status Maintained?

-B Corps need to recertify every three years to demonstrate their continued commitment to its principles.
+B Corps need to recertify every three years to demonstrate their continued commitment to B Corp principles.
 This can be a labour-intensive process, so it’s important that companies build this into their long-term strategy and operations.

 What Support is Available For Companies Looking To Certify?

 Going for B Corp certification might seem like a daunting process, but there’s plenty of help and advice out there to help you on your journey.
 The B Lab website is a great place to start, as is the BIA Knowledge Base.
-Or you can reach out to a consultancy like Junxion, where trained B Leaders can help you navigate the framework, ensuring you certify and provide advice on how to embed B Corp thinking into your sustainability and business strategy.
+Or you can reach out to a consultancy like Junxion, where trained sustainability experts help you navigate the framework, ensuring you certify smoothly and efficiently and provide advice on how to embed B Corp into your business strategy, culture and communications.